tped/ovos-skill-tell-me-a-poem/README.md

 # OVOSSkill

-Introductory Skill so that Skill Authors can see how an OVOS Skill is put together
+OVOS Skill that reads requested poetry.
+Work-in-process is put together

 ## About

-Information about your skill
+This skill will read a random poem, recite a favorite poem from a json database.
+Early in development, database format and skill likley to chanage

 ## Examples

-- "Hello world"
+- "Tell me a Poem"
 - "How are you?"
 - "Thank you"